Klamath Falls Spring Street renewal project

 But now, much of the area has fallen into disrepair.

 Joe Wall serves as an assistant to the City Manager.
-“The idea is what can we as a city do economic development wise to spur the redevelopment of the area.”
+He said, “The idea is what can we as a city do economic development wise to spur the redevelopment of the area.”

 Spring Street isn’t the only road being primed for renovation, as the urban renewal effort would extend well beyond Spring Street, covering more than 160 acres.